-Mess free colouring books and pens.
-‘Magic’ pens which only show the colour on the special colouring book and not on clothes, seats etc. For more information see here.
+Mess free coloring books and pens.
+‘Magic’ pens which only show the color on the special coloring book and not on clothes, seats etc. For more information see here.

 These similar ones by Melissa & Doug Water WOW also look fun too and educational!
 Just make sure you empty the pen from water before security or add it to your clear plastic bag.
 For more information about the Water Wow set, see here.

 Farm in a Tin is one of my favourite airplane activities for 2 year olds.
 This one has been SO popular with my daughter.
 The only downfall is that it does have small parts (especially the 3 ducks).
 However, it’s one of the most compact travel activities for toddlers – which has been handy to have in my bag and whip out if there has been a flight delay at the airport too.

 It’s also been great for her to play with whilst away on holiday.
 Even at home it’s played with frequently.
 For more information and alternative ‘toys in a tin’ see here.

 Another idea for younger children, is a travel busy board – where everything is in one place but there are plenty of activities for little hands plus it’s a bag as well!
 This Montessori Busy Board is a great sensory toy with lots of zips, buttons and games to play which are all part of a bag.
 The bag had enough spaces for favorite books, coloring crayons, paper, snacks and even a water bottle too!

 The Imaginetics magnetic board opens up and creates a scene with characters and accessories that stick to the board!
 The photo above construction sites, but there are also dinosaurs, pirates, ballet, mermaids and lots of other choices for boys and girls.